Multistep Methods for Floquet Multipliers and Subspaces: Introduction

+This paper applies multistep methods to discretize \cref{equ:LTPOriginal} that induces a periodic polynomial eigenvalue problem (pPEP).
+Multistep methods improve accuracy under the same function evaluations used by BE.
+However, applying a $d$-step method, the resulting pPEP possesses $nd$ periodic eigenpairs under cyclic symmetry; and the pPEP is much more complicated to solve.

+By introducing parasitic LTP systems, we prove that $n(d - 1)$ periodic eigenvalues decay to 0 geometrically as the total step numbers $T/h$ goes to infinity.
+The remaining $n$ eigenpairs converge to Floquet eigenpairs at rate \(\mathcal{O}(h^{s})\), where $s$ is the consistency order of the multistep method.
+Therefore, we only need to solve the $n$ dominant periodic eigenvalues of pPEP.

+To efficiently solve the eigenpairs of the pPEP, we propose the \texttt{pTOAR}.
+In particular, we show that using high-order multistep method incurs only negligible additional cost compared to the first-order one-step BE method.

 The remainder of this paper is organized as follows.
 In \cref{sec:pre}, the necessary background on Floquet theory, one-step collocation methods, multistep methods, and subspace perturbation theory are reviewed.
-In \cref{sec:discrete}, we analyze how applying a multistep discretization to an LPTV system gives rise to a periodic-PEP.
-In \cref{sec:Spurious}, we introduce the spurious systems used to interpret the eigenpairs of the periodic-PEP and define the target objects to which they are expected to converge.
+In \cref{sec:discrete}, we discuss the formulation of pPEP.
 In \cref{sec:Convergence}, the convergence results are established for the eigenpairs using tools from subspace perturbation theory.
-In \cref{sec:Algo}, we present the proposed \texttt{pTOAR} algorithm for computing the dominant eigenpairs of large-scale periodic-PEP, together with an analysis of its computational and memory costs.
-Numerical experiments are reported in \Cref{sec:results}, and conclusions are drawn in \Cref{sec:conclu}.
+In \cref{sec:Algo}, we present the \texttt{pTOAR} for solving pPEP, together with an analysis of its computational and memory costs.
+Numerical experiments are reported in \cref{sec:results}, and conclusions are drawn in \cref{sec:conclu}.